-How long have I been eating a vegan diet?
+How long have I been eating a plant-based diet?

 HOW DO I EAT?